Bruce Edward Perkins

 Bruce enjoyed spending time with family and friends, fishing, hunting and woodworking.
 Bruce was a member of the New London Eagles.
 He was employed by Cleveland City Forge, Wellington.

-Bruce is survived by his wife Lynda (nee Brown) Perkins; daughters Tracy Perkins of Sandusky, Angela (Heath) Denger of Norwalk, and Jessica (Brian) Perkins of Collins; siblings Harry Perkins and Brenda Patton; grandchildren Tyrus, Kimberly, Joshua, Tayvon, Kayden, Trevin, Hunter; great-grandchildren Willow, Kyleigh, Miloa, and one on the way-Tyrus Jr. He was preceded in death by his parents Chuck and Gretchen Perkins, siblings Chuckie Perkins, Judy Damron, Daryl Perkins, and a grandson Quinton David Denger.
+Bruce is survived by his wife Lynda (nee Brown) Perkins; daughters, Tracy Perkins of Sandusky, Angela (Heath) Denger of Norwalk, and Jessica (Brian) Perkins of Collins; siblings Harry Perkins and Brenda (Brian) Pelton; grandchildren Tyrus, Kimberly, Joshua, Tayvon, Kayden, Trevin, Hunter; great-grandchildren Willow, Kyleigh, Miloa, and one on the way-Tyrus Jr. He was preceded in death by his parents Chuck and Gretchen Perkins, siblings Chuckie Perkins, Judy Damron, Daryl Perkins, and a grandson Quinton David Denger.

 Friends and family will be received on Saturday, September 3, 2016 from 2-4 and 6-8 p.m. at Norton-Eastman Funeral Home, 370 South Main Street, Wellington.
 Donations in Bruce’s memory may be directed in Lynda Perkins in care of Norton-Eastman Funeral Home.
 Expressions of sympathy and fond memories may be shared online at www.norton-eastmanfuneralhome.com.